fhiso/bibliography/README.md

 included in this bibliography, please contact the bibliography editor by email at <bibliography@fhiso.org>.

 The main part of the bibliography can be found in [bibliography.md](bibliography.md).
-In due course, this will be made available on our website.
+There is a separate area for documentation resources for published Data Models in [datamodels.md](datamodels.md).
+In due course, these will be made available on our website.